2018-usfca-biol-422-fall/kailiedelacruz-analysis-report-01-amplicons/README.md

 This assignment very much builds on the work you did several weeks ago with the BLAST script and your analysis of the results.
 In this assignment we are digging deeper into the results using R. Just like last time, you should use your results as a launching off point to do some additional research on the taxa you find.
 You can use Google Scholar or some other tool to search the peer-reviewed literature.
 You are now responsible for finding and citing at least **five** additional peer-reviewed studies in your analysis report.

-This report could focus in on, for example: different bacterial taxa on male vs female hands, or the similarity of mouse surfaces to student hands, or just what is found on computer mice, etc. It matters less to me what specific aspect of the data you focus on, and more important that you spend some time digging in to the data and developing and testing some hypotheses of your own about what is going on in this dataset.
+This report could focus in on, for example: different bacterial taxa on male vs female hands, or the similarity of keyboard surfaces to student hands, or just what is found on computer keys, etc. It matters less to me what specific aspect of the data you focus on, and more important that you spend some time digging in to the data and developing and testing some hypotheses of your own about what is going on in this dataset.

 Please follow the instructions carefully and read them all before getting started.